ISSArt-LLC/ISSArt-LLC.github.io/posts/2019-11-18-how-to-get-started-with-web-ui-automation.md

 ##### **Step 4: Integration with Jenkins CI**

 So, we have come to the final part – integration with continuous integration system (CI).
 We will use one of the most popular tools for this – Jenkins CI.
 The main idea is to have some of our tests run automatically when developers roll out a new version of the test application to the master repository branch.
-Let’s do it step by step:
+Let's do it step by step:

 1. [Download](https://jenkins.io/download/) Jenkins.
 2. Install Jenkins with the recommended parameters following the installer.
 I recommend installing CI on a separate machine with Internet access, it is necessary for the integration of your instance with the repository.
 However, for the demonstration, we can use a local Jenkins project with access through the [Ngrok](https://ngrok.com/) tool.